-BEIJING • China's plan to boost domestic manufacturing by 2025 is "highly problematic" and could be used to discriminate against foreign firms in favour of Chinese competitors, a top European business lobby said yesterday.
+BEIJING (REUTERS) - China's plan to boost domestic manufacturing by 2025 is "highly problematic" and could be used to discriminate against foreign firms in favour of Chinese competitors, a top European business lobby said on Tuesday (March 7).

 Chinese policies, including hundreds of billions of euros in subsidies, were already harming European business, the chamber said.